-The Annual Meeting of Stockholders of Diffusion Pharmaceuticals Inc., a Delaware corporation ("Diffusion", "Company", "we" or "us"), will be held Thursday, June 13, 2019 at 9:00 a.m., Eastern Time, at the Company's offices located at 1317 Carlton Avenue, Suite 200, Charlottesville, Virginia 22902 for the following purposes:
+The Annual Meeting of Stockholders of Diffusion Pharmaceuticals Inc., a Delaware corporation ("Diffusion", "Company", "we" or "us"), will be held virtually on Wednesday, June 17, 2020 at 9:00 a.m., Eastern Time, by means of a live webcast, for the following purposes:

-- 1. To elect five persons to serve as directors until our next annual meeting of stockholders or until their respective successors are elected and qualified. - 2.
-To ratify the selection of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2019. - 3.
-To approve, on an advisory basis, the compensation of our named executive officers during the year ended December 31, 2018, as disclosed in the accompanying proxy statement. - 4.
+- 1. To elect six persons to serve as directors until our next annual meeting of stockholders or until their respective successors are elected and qualified. - 2.
+To ratify the selection of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2020. - 3.
+To approve an amendment to the Company's Certificate of Incorporation, as amended (the "Charter"), to effect a reverse stock split of the shares of the Company's common stock, par value \$0.001 per share, at a ratio of not less than one-to-two and not greater than one-to-twenty, with the exact ratio and effective time of the reverse stock split to be determined by our Board of Directors, if at all. - 4.
+To approve, on an advisory basis, the compensation of our named executive officers during the year ended December 31, 2019, as disclosed in the accompanying proxy statement. - 5.
 To transact such other business as may properly come before the meeting or any adjournment of the meeting.